MySQL® settings

 Log slow rate limit

-All interfacesThe setting shows which part of queries will be included in the slow query log.
-Depending on the Log slow rate type setting value, the setting is applied to either individual queries (
+All interfacesSets the proportion of queries that appear in the slow query log.
+Depending on the value of Log slow rate type, this setting applies to either individual queries or sessions.

-1, each query or session considered slow will be logged.
-With other values, every Nth query or cluster will be logged, which will reduce cluster load.If query processing time exceeds the value of Slow query log always write time, the query is written to the slow query log regardless of the value of Log slow rate limit.
+1, each query or session considered slow is logged.
+With other values, every Nth query or session is logged, reducing the cluster load.Queries that run longer than Slow query log always write time are always written to the slow query log regardless of the Log slow rate limit value.

-1, and the maximum value is1000.
-The default value is1.For more information, see the Percona documentation
+1to1000.
+The default value is1.For more information, see this Percona article

 . -